DMVis/DMVis/documentation/components/Bar.md

 Horizontal origin of the bar.
 Possible values: `OriginX.Left`, `OriginX.Middle`, `OriginX.Right`.
 Which value is useful depends on your positioning logic.
+See the [OriginMapper](../utils/OriginMapper.md) documentation for more information.

 ## originY